 Present on Admission Indicator Reporting Fact Sheet

-A provision was included in the Affordable Care Act (ACA) that requires Medicare to reduce payments to hospitals in the top 25th percentile for certain high-cost and common HACs.
-This payment adjustment is in addition to payment penalties faced by hospitals under 1) the preexisting HACs-POA policy and 2) a Hospital-Value Based Purchasing Program that is supposed to be up and running by 2013.
+A provision was included in the Affordable Care Act (ACA) that requires Medicare to reduce payments by 1 percent to hospitals in the top 25th percentile for certain high-cost and common HACs quality performance metrics.
+The HAC payment adjustment is calculated and made after payment adjustments are made for the Hospital Value-Based Purchasing (VBP) Program and the Hospital Readmissions Reduction Program.

 The ACA also requires that Medicare submit a report to Congress on the appropriateness of establishing a HAC policy for other healthcare providers.
 The following healthcare provider will be included the report: nursing homes, inpatient rehabilitation facilities, long-term care hospitals, outpatient hospital departments, ambulatory surgical centers, and health clinics.

 For 2015, payment adjustments will be determined by hospital performance on the following quality measures:

 1) AHRQ PSI-90 composite measure - includes eight component indicators

 2) CDC NHSN Catheter-Associated Urinary Tract Infection (CAUTI)